rajrawat37/CP-Algorithms/README.md

 # CP-Algorithms

-My java template for various CP algorithms and some common techniques used in competitive programming.
+Here is my java template for various CP algorithms and some common techniques used in competitive programming.